I decided to spend some time giving you the best personal advice based on years of experience.

 Example of a form:

-We designed this in order to help young and upcoming entrepreneurs get started at no cost since I know personally how hard it was to save up $6,000 to get started and create our first website.
+We designed this in order to help young and upcoming entrepreneurs get started at a tiny cost since I know personally how hard it was to save up $6,000 to get started and create our first website.

 3. Pick a marketing channel that can be scalable.